BERTs of a feather do not generalize together: Large variability in generalization across models with similar test set performance: Background

 \subsection{Out-of-distribution generalization}

-There have also been several past works that included a focus on how different runs of the same architecture can have different out-of-distribution generalization. \newcite{weber2018} trained 50 instances of a sequence-to-sequence model on a simple symbol replacement task and found that all 50 instances achieved over 99\% accuracy on the in-distribution test set but had highly variable performance on out-of-distribution generalization sets; for example, in the most variable case, accuracy ranged from close to 0\% to over 90\%, with a standard deviation of 20.6\%.
-Similarly, \newcite{mccoy2018revisiting} trained 100 instances for each of 6 types of sequence-to-sequence recurrent neural networks, using a synthetic training set that was ambiguous between two generalizations.
-Some of these models were highly consistent across instances in terms of which generalization they learned, but others varied considerably, with some instances of a given architecture strongly preferring one of the two generalizations while other instances strongly preferred the other generalization.
-Finally, \newcite{livska2018memorize} trained 5000 instances of recurrent neural networks on the synthetic lookup tables task and found that most failed on compositional generalization but that a small number did display strong compositional generalization.
+Several other works have noted variation in out-of-distribution syntactic generalization. \newcite{weber2018} trained 50 instances of a sequence-to-sequence model on a symbol replacement task.
+These instances consistently had above 99\% accuracy on the in-distribution test set but varied on out-of-distribution generalization sets; in the most variable case, accuracy ranged from close to 0\% to over 90\%.
+Similarly, \newcite{mccoy2018revisiting} trained 100 instances for each of six types of networks, using a synthetic training set that was ambiguous between two generalizations.
+Some models consistently made the same generalization across runs, but others varied considerably, with some instances of a given architecture strongly preferring one of the two generalizations that were plausible given the training set, while other instances strongly preferred the other generalization.
+Finally, \newcite{livska2018memorize} trained 5000 instances of recurrent neural networks on the lookup tables task.
+Most of these instances failed on compositional generalization, but a small number generalized well.

-All of these past works that studied variation in out-of-distribution generalization used simple, synthetic tasks with training sets carefully designed to have certain types of examples withheld.
-Our work extends this area of inquiry to models trained on natural language, which is noisier and does not have such explicit constraints, to see if models are still as variable even in more practical cases where the training set is not adversarially designed to be ambiguous.
+These works on variation in out-of-distribution generalization all used simple, synthetic tasks with training sets designed to exclude certain types of examples.
+Our work tests if models are still as variable when trained on a natural-language training set that is not adversarially designed.
+In concurrent work, \citet{zhou2020curse} also measured variability in out-of-distribution performance for 3 models (including BERT) on 12 datasets (including HANS).
+Their work has impressive breadth, whereas we instead aim for depth: We analyze the particular categories within HANS to give a fine-grained investigation of syntactic generalization, while \citeauthor{zhou2020curse} only report overall accuracy averaged across categories.
+In addition, we fine-tuned 100 instances of BERT, while \citeauthor{zhou2020curse} only fine-tuned 10 instances.
+The larger number of instances allows us to investigate the extent of the variability in more detail.